go-jira/jira/README.md

   edit [<flags>] [<ISSUE>]
     Edit issue details

     -b, --browse                   Open issue(s) in browser after operation --editor=EDITOR            Editor to use
     -t, --template=TEMPLATE        Template to use for output --noedit                   Disable opening the editor
-    -q, --query=QUERY            Jira Query Language (JQL) expression for the search to edit multiple issues -m, --comment=COMMENT        Comment message for issue
+    -n, --named-query=NAMED-QUERY  The name of a query in the `queries` configuration -q, --query=QUERY              Jira Query Language (JQL) expression for the search to edit multiple issues -m, --comment=COMMENT          Comment message for issue
     -o, --override=OVERRIDE ...
 Set issue property

   comment [<flags>] [<ISSUE>]
     Add comment to issue